EmployeeIssues.comU.S. Employee Rights in Plain English

 Severance agreements are also called (or are clauses within) separation agreements or termination agreements.
 They often accompany non-compete and non-disclosure agreements or clauses.

 An agreement (or clause) that waives your right to sue your employer is generally referred to as a release or a release of claims, meaning that you agree to forgo legal claims and release your employer from liability by signing it.
-In exchange, your employer will likely offer "consideration" in the form of initial or extra severance pay.

-In the absence of another agreement or contract that entitles you to receive severance pay, your soon-to-be former employer likely has the right to require you to sign a severance agreement to receive it.
-It's a legal "bribe" of sorts, that will help your employer avoid enforceability problems.
+In the absence of another agreement or contract that entitles you to receive severance pay, your soon-to-be former employer likely has the right to require you to sign a severance agreement to receive the money.
+Your employer may not, however, rightfully coerce you into signing, such as by threatening to withhold wages and other pay that you've already earned.

 Severance agreements are generally enforceable in the states, if they:

-• Are reasonable in scope when waiving employee rights to sue
+• Are reasonable in scope when waiving employee rights

 • Don't violate laws (such as discrimination laws)